GuntherLab/READv2/README.md

 * PLINKIO library
 * Unix-like operating system

+To make sure all these dependencies are available, we suggest to set up a conda environment for READv2.
 The required packages and libraries can be downloaded and installed with the following conda command:

     conda create -n readv2 python=3.9 pandas=1.3.1 numpy=1.21.1 pip=22.3.1
 and the environment can be activated by the